KaolinFlow/Kaolin.Flow/README.md

 # Note
 1. Don't use the `import` and `importMeta` names to create new variables 'cause they are essentials for the functions of pre-existing plugins.
 2. `KF` map in global indicates that the code is being executed within Kaolin.Flow.
+3. This project uses own MiniScript repository with simple tweaks.

 # Features
 ## MiniScript's Commandline Intrinsics